-Our family knows tomatoes.
+Our family knows tomatoes!
 You could even say we are tomato “whisperers”.
-Our uncle Larry has passed his tomato-growing knowledge onto us and we have actually shared our family secrets here on FFR with you (click HERE).
 If you ask our friends and neighbors they will tell you our garden gets tomatoes the first week of July and we are overflowing with tomatoes until the first freeze.
 Once you get your tomato-growing strategy down, you are good to go.

-Staying with tomatoes here: some of you may want to know what varieties we like best.
-We have grown pretty much every variety you can think of, but our go-to favorite the last couple years is the “Jack’s Whopper”.
+Some of you may want to know what varieties we like best.
+We have grown pretty much every variety you can think of, but our go-to favorite the last couple of years is the “Jack’s Whopper”.
 This is a big ol’ juicy tomato, perfect for slicing and putting on sandwiches but also great for canning.
-We also love Early Girls, Better Boy, Big Boy, Roma, and Sun Golds (cherry tomato).
+We also love Early Girls, Better Boy, Big Boy, Roma tomatoes, and Sun Golds (cherry tomato).
 Any variety will work great with this savory canned salsa recipe.
 Feel free to use your favorite!

 How to Make Savory Salsa Recipe for Canning